14 Rabbit Breeds to Keep as Pets

 by houroumono is licensed under CC BY 2.0

-If you’re looking for rabbit breeds to keep as pets and that is also large, then Flemish Giant is for you.
+If you’re looking for rabbit breeds to keep as pets and that are also large, then Flemish Giant is for you.
 This rabbit weighs 15 pounds and grows over four feet long.

 Moreover, these rabbits need skilled handlers because they are such large creatures.
 You need to monitor their diet to prevent obesity and keep them away from kids.